all bets off

 What's next?

-Right now, we're building our first reality.
-That means digging into economic data, talking to experts in tech, policy, and labor, and shaping a vivid picture of what a future in 5 years' time might look like, grounded in specific geographies that have a lot to lose.
+Right now, we're building out.
+That means digging into economic data, talking to experts in tech, policy, law, and labor, and shaping a picture of what a future in 5 years' time might look like.
+These will be grounded in specific geographies that have a lot to lose.

-As we grow, each scenario will become more detailed, more representative, and more dynamic—drawing in new expertise and fresh perspectives from around the world.
-Our goal is to build a living library of futures: grounded in real data, sharpened by expert insight, and told through compelling, human-centered stories.
+As All Bets Off grows, each scenario will become more detailed, more representative, and more dynamic—drawing in new expertise and fresh perspectives from around the world.
+The goal is to build a living library of futures: grounded in real data, sharpened by expert insight, and told through compelling, human-centered stories.
+Everyday people will hopefully read them and use it to inform their own choices about where and how to work, spend money, and organize politically.

 To start, these realities will take the form of short written pieces.
-Soon, we'll expand into live conversations, podcasts, video storytelling, and more—formats that make these futures real and accessible.
+I'd like to expand into live conversations, podcasts, video storytelling, and more—formats that make these futures real and accessible.

 Ultimately, All Bets Off aims to become a central news and analysis hub focused on the intersection of the workforce and AI.
 That includes scoring the likelihood of different scenarios, spotlighting emerging trends, and amplifying real, on-the-ground experiences from people across geographies and sectors.